antondc/data-structures-and-algorithms/src/algorithms/01_sorting/04_quicksort/quick_sort.md

 # Quick Sort

-QuickSort is a divide-and-conquer sorting algorithm that selects a pivot element, partitions the array into elements less than and greater than the pivot, and recursively sorts the sub-arrays.
+Divide-and-conquer sorting algorithm that selects a pivot element, partitions the array into elements less than and greater than the pivot, and recursively sorts the sub-arrays.
-QuickSort is one of the most efficient sorting algorithms and is widely used in practice.
+Efficient.

 ## Pseudocode